Self-paced

 1#someDiv > p { 2 color: blue; 3}

-This statement takes the paragraph tags that are children of the div and turns them blue.
-Note that it only works for the children of that div, not necessarily for all of the descendants.
+tags that are direct children of the div with the ID someDiv and turns them blue.
+Note that it only works for the children of that div, not necessarily all its descendants.
 Let’s explore this further with the following example.

 The Adjacent Sibling Selector